(See here for full C.V.)

 Rangaswamy helped conceive and establish the San Diego Emerging Composers Concert, in which he has participated as composer, performer, and recruiter.
 This annual concert series gives performance opportunities to undergraduate composers based in San Diego.
 Additionally, Rangaswamy is currently a board member for San Diego New Music, an organization dedicated to performances and commissions of both well-known, living composers as well as emerging ones.

-Currently a graduate student in composition at UC San Diego, Rangaswamy was originally trained in Karnāṭak music, the classical music of South India.
+Currently a graduate student in composition at UC San Diego, Rangaswamy was originally trained in Karnāṭak music, a type of South Indian music.
 He has studied vocal performance with C.M.
-Venkatachalam, Sangeetha Kalanidhi Chitraveena N. Ravikiran, and B. Balasubrahmaniyan, and is currently studying mridangam with Rajna Swaminathan.
+Venkatachalam, Sangeetha Kalanidhi Chitraveena N. Ravikiran, and B. Balasubrahmaniyan, and is currently studying mridanga with Rajna Swaminathan.
 An avid bassoon player and improviser, he has also studied bassoon performance with San Diego Symphony principal bassoonist Valentin Martchev and later with George Sakakeeny at the Eastman School of Music.
-Present and former mentors include Chinary Ung, Lei Liang, Marcos Balter, Chaya Czernowin, Robert Morris, and Anaar Desai-Stephens.
+Present and former mentors include Marcos Balter, Chinary Ung, Lei Liang, Chaya Czernowin, Robert Morris, and Anaar Desai-Stephens.